Cash flow is essential for a healthy business.

 What is the direct cash flow method?

 The direct cash flow method looks at a simplified version of how cash comes into and out of your business.
-Cash movement is presented with actual items that change the flow of cash, such as:
+It presents cash movement along actual items that change the flow of cash, such as:

 - Cash from customers